Jenny Kallur: Injury and retirement

 Kallur suffered a stress fracture in September 2007 and missed the 2008 season.
 It had not healed by February 2008 and she opted for surgery, which eventually ruled her out for the 2009 season as well.
 Her sister Susanna also had a similar injury, raising the suspicion that it may have been caused by their training programme.
 Kallur's injuries continued to persist and when a separate foot problem emerged in 2011 she decided to call an end to her athletics career at the age of thirty.
 Following her track career, she focused on training to be an advertising copywriter.

 Personal life

 Jenny Kallur and her sister Susanna are daughters of former ice hockey player Anders Kallur, who won four Stanley Cup championships with the New York Islanders.
-Since she was born on Long Island, New York, U.S., she has dual citizenship.
+Since she was born in Huntington, New York, U.S., she has dual citizenship.
 She is a resident of Falun, in Sweden.
 In 2005, she and Swedish tennis professional Joachim Johansson announced they were a couple but in August 2008 they separated.